 This course builds upon student fundamental database and web-design and development skills to expand into the server-side technologies, frameworks, and integration with external applications.
 Students will be exposed to IT problems, where collected data from different disciplines and formats must be modeled, stored, aggregated, retrieved and represented.
 This is a project oriented-course, and students will have opportunities to work in teams.
-Prerequisite(s) ITFN 2214(C), ITFN 3112 (C), ITFN 3103 (C), and ITFN 3601 (C)
+Prerequisite(s): ITFN 2214(C) and ITFN 3112 and ITFN 3103 and ITFN 3601, with a grade of C or higher.